Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

 Version 44: (updated by CamDawg)
         * Fixed bug where the Incarnadine Elven Chain upgrade asked for three fire agate gems, but actually checked and used Dispel Magic scrolls.
+        * Updated the Sorcerian Ring to account for the alternate in EE/newer Fixpack games.